Ehlers-Danlos Facial Features

 Hypermobile Ehlers-Danlos presents with very similar symptoms to the classic form of the syndrome – loose joints, susceptibility to bruising, muscle pain and fatigue, and heart valve issues.
 This form of the syndrome also includes degenerative joint disease that can be quite severe, as well as generalized chronic pain.

 Another main form of Ehlers-Danlos is known as the vascular type.
 This presents with serious health and medical conditions that are unique to this form of the syndrome.
 It shares some skin-related symptoms – thin and transparent skin, for example, and heart valve issues.
 However, it also has unique symptoms and especially characteristic facial features – a thin nose, protruding, prominent eyes, thin lips, sunken cheeks, and a small chin.
-Other conditions related to the syndrome include potential collapsed lungs and fragile blood vessels.
+Other conditions related to the syndrome include potentially collapsed lungs and fragile blood vessels.

 Ehlers-Danlos syndrome and genetic counseling